Recursively-Constrained Partially Observable Markov Decision Processes: Theoretical Analysis of RC-POMDPs

-Here, we show that RC-POMDPs satisfy BPO.
-We first transform Eq. \eqref{eq:pre-recursive constraints} into an equivalent recursive form that may be more manageable for policy computation, e.g., tree search and dynamic programming.
+We first transform Eq. \eqref{eq:pre-recursive constraints} into an equivalent recursive form that is better suited for policy computation, e.g., tree search and dynamic programming.
 By rearranging Eq. \eqref{eq:pre-recursive constraints}, $V^\pi_C(b_t) \leq \gamma^{-t}\cdot(\hat{c} - W(h_{t})) $.
 Based on this, we define the \textit{history-dependent admissible cost bound} as:

 which can be computed recursively: